 You can recognize them by the way that they always put a negative spin on everything, or they make you feel drained after being with them.
 It is very important that you know how to handle these kinds of situations and people.

-Here are 8 ways to stay positive when you have to be around negative people:
+Here are 8 ways to stay positive when you have to be around negative thinking people:

 1. Do not bring up “hot” topics –

 If you know that certain topics trigger negativity, avoid these topics.
-For example, your friend may be highly critical of her ex-husband.
+For example, your friend may be highly critical of her ex-spouse.
 Avoid bringing up this topic altogether, whenever possible.
-Instead, discuss topics that you know are mostly safe, such as her children’s extracurricular activities or her most recent shopping adventure – things that make her happy.
+Instead, discuss topics that you know are mostly safe, such as her children’s extracurricular activities or her most recent shopping adventure or her favorite vacation destinations – things that make her happy.

 2. Use redirection –